collinaryart/Databases/README.md

 - improves performance when indexing the table.
 - ensures each loan transaction can be uniquely identified by a simple key rather than multiple attributes.

 Expected large data volume in LOAN entity: The LOAN entity is likely to hold a significant amount of data (many records), so using a simple surrogate key like loan_id can help streamline database operations and improve scalability.

 # Why add fine_id as a proxy key (SK)?
-Independence of Fines and Loans: While there is a correlation between Fines (FINE) and Loans (LOAN), they are different business logic.
-By adding fine_id as a proxy key for the FINE entity, you can ensure that each fine record has a separate, unique identifier that does not conflict with the loan_id in the LOAN entity
+Independence of Fines and Loans: While there is a correlation between Fines (FINE) and Loans (LOAN), they are of different business logic.
+Adding fine_id as a proxy key for the FINE entity ensures that each fine record has a separate, unique identifier that does not conflict with the loan_id in the LOAN entity.